|Version 188.8.131.52 Version 184.108.40.206|

 To operate the program, a Control Panel (see screenshot at right) is provided.
 The panel presents a summary of all important information about the user-defined backups in a clearly-arranged form.
 Just a few clicks are required to change the configurations and start an action.

-Supported languages: German, English, French, Dutch, Italian, Spanish, Polish, Portuguese, Hungarian and Russian
+Supported languages: German, English, French, Dutch, Italian, Spanish, Polish, Portuguese, Hungarian, Ukrainian and Russian

 Selection of the data to be backed up: The selection of the files to be backed up is made on a by-folder basis.
 All sub-folders are included automatically, but the user can exclude or include any subdirectories from or in the backup by selection or by filter.
 Additional criteria are selection by file type, file age and/or file name filter.